Pit bull myths ::

 Myth #3: Human-aggressive pit bulls were "culled"

 In more modern years, a substantial number of champion (CH), grand champion (GR CH) and register of merit (ROM) fighting dogs carry the title of a man-biter or a man-eater.
 These pit bulls were championship-breeding stock, whose famed owners never for a moment considered culling the dogs.
-Some of the most well known dogs include: Adams' GR CH Zebo, Indian Bolio ROM, Garner's CH Chinaman ROM, Gambler's GR CH Virgil and West's CH Spade (man-eater).8
+Some of the most well known dogs and bloodlines include: Adams' GR CH Zebo, Indian Bolio ROM, Garner's CH Chinaman ROM, Gambler's GR CH Virgil and West's CH Spade (man-eater).9

 Myth #4: Fatal attack statistics about pit bulls are false